-Revenge in Store
+MacMurray has Revenge in Store

-Three years after Gary Cooper starred as Marshal Will Kane who felt compelled to face up to the bad guys even when the rest of the town failed to support him we got Fred MacMurray in a similar situation but in this case he is the accidental hero who having shot an outlaw now finds himself the target as they seek to avenge a death.
+Three years after Gary Cooper starred as Marshal Will Kane who felt compelled to face up to the bad guys even when the rest of the town failed to support him we got Fred MacMurray in a similar situation, but in this case he is the accidental hero who having shot an outlaw now finds himself the target as the bad guys seek to avenge a death.
 Yes "At Gunpoint" is a variation on "High Noon" with Fred MacMurray playing the good guy who finds himself having to face up to the bad guys alone when the townsfolk who called him a hero suddenly turn chicken.
-As such "At Gunpoint" doesn't throw up too much in the way of surprises when it comes to the story but it keeps the familiar ideas ticking over at a nice pace with just enough emotional depth when it comes to the situation and the danger which Jack and his family feel to make it more than just an action movie.
+As such "At Gunpoint" doesn't throw up too much in the way of surprises when it comes to the story but it keeps the familiar ideas ticking over at a nice pace with just enough emotional depth when it comes to the situation and the danger which Jack and his family face to make it more than just an action movie.

 As for the acting well like the movie itself everyone keeps their parts ticking over especially Fred MacMurray who plays Jack with a simple honesty which makes you feel for the unlikely hero despite there not being that much depth to his character.
-It is the same with Dorothy Malone as his wife as you can sense her fears but again this is not the most fleshed out of characters.
-In fact what this movie has is a nice variety of characters all of whom are a little different and so together they give the movie plenty of variation without there being much depth to any of them.
+It is the same with Dorothy Malone as his wife as you can sense her character's fears but again this is not the most fleshed out of characters.
+In fact what "At Gunpoint" has is a nice variety of characters all of whom are a little different and so together they give the movie plenty of variation without there being much depth to any of them.

-What this all boils down to is that "At Gunpoint" is a decent mid 50s western which tells a pretty obvious storyline and keeps it ticking over.
+What this all boils down to is that "At Gunpoint" is a decent mid 1950s western which tells a pretty obvious storyline and keeps it ticking over.
 What for me it lacks is that expert touch to lift this from being just a solid, entertaining western to something which is a lot more classy and stylish.